National cultural leaders to headline Barrow Arts Dividend Summit at University of Cumbria

 - A set of prioritised opportunities for investment and action

-- The foundations of a long-term Arts Dividend Roadmap
+- The foundations of a long-term artist-led Arts Dividend Roadmap

-Delivered in partnership with the University of Cumbria, Westmorland and Furness Council, Arts Council England and Barrow Creative, the summit marks a defining moment for the town.
+Delivered in partnership with the University of Cumbria, Westmorland and Furness Council, Arts Council England, Team Barrow, and a newly formed creative collective of artists delivering in Barrow, the summit takes a claim for the importance of culture.

 Claire Aindow, Pro Vice Chancellor in Growth & Development, University of Cumbria said: “We are delighted to host the Barrow Arts Dividend Summit at our Barrow campus and to welcome influential cultural leaders such as Darren Henley and Wayne Hemingway to the town.
-At a time of major change and opportunity for Barrow, this summit highlights the vital role that arts and culture play in shaping a creative and connected future for the community.”
+At a time of major change and opportunity for Barrow, this summit highlights the vital role that arts and culture play in shaping a creative and connected future.”

-With national leaders like Henley and Hemingway actively shaping the conversation, Barrow is positioning itself at the forefront of a growing movement to place culture at the heart of community transformation.
+With national leaders like Henley and Hemingway actively shaping the conversation, Barrow is positioning itself within an established movement recognising culture as the heart regeneration.